 For further information please visit the Pharmaceutical Benefits Scheme or phone 1800 020 613.

-Unfortunately there are a minority of people who may falsely promote ‘cancer cure’ treatments which do not have an evidence base and these can be dangerous.
+Unfortunately, there are a minority of people who may falsely promote ‘cancer cure’ treatments which do not have an evidence base and these can be dangerous.
 There are also people who may wrongly claim that mainstream or conventional treatments such as chemotherapy, radiotherapy and hormone therapies don’t work.

 Be wary if someone:

-- Suggests your cancer has been caused by poor diet or stress and claims your cancer can be cured with a special diet.
+- Suggests your cancer has been caused by poor diet or stress and claims your cancer can be cured with a special diet

-- Promises a cure for your cancer or to detoxify, purify or revitalise your body.
+- Promises a cure for your cancer or to detoxify, purify or revitalise your body

-- Charges you a lot of money and asks for it upfront.
+- Charges you a lot of money and asks for it upfront

 It is important you talk to your doctor before using any type of therapy so that you can discuss your needs and decide together the safest therapies for your situation.
 It may be safe to use certain therapies alongside your standard cancer treatment.

-What is the difference between complementary or alternative therapies?
+You may be wondering what is the difference between complementary or alternative therapies?

 Alternative therapies are used instead of conventional (mainstream) cancer treatments.